Home Reference Source

 CPEx Package

-The package is a library for filling ad-tech gaps in solutions of our publishers.
-They are using multiple providers of ad servers, servicing libraries which interface with them, render in a different ways, might need to add header-bidding data etc. To make things simple to load (one file), whenever (async) and to debug, it tries to provide well named and documented methods, which log their usage and data to console (when using debug url param).
+The package is a way of filling ad-tech gaps in solutions of our publishers.
+They are using multiple providers of ad servers, servicing libraries which interface with them, render in a different way, might need to add header-bidding data etc. To make things simple to load (one file), whenever (async) and to debug, it tries to provide well named and documented methods, which log their usage and data to console (when using debug url param).
 It also adds an error reporting feature.

 Features